brandedux/phoenix_sass/README.md

 At this point you can import scss files to the app.scss file.

 ## Production
 Ready to run in production?
-Please [check our phoenix deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+Please [check the phoenix deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more